 The Sioux Falls City Council passed an ordinance on November 17, 2020 requiring individuals to wear a face covering in indoor retail businesses and city-owned facilities (see definitions and exceptions below).
-This ordinance is effective from November 21, 2020 through January 1, 2021, unless the Council takes additional action to extend, change, or end the ordinance.
+This ordinance is effective through March 13, 2021, unless the Council takes additional action to extend, change, or end the ordinance.

 What Can Be Used as a Face Covering?

 A face covering or mask should be worn to cover the nose and mouth completely and can include a paper or disposable face mask, a cloth mask, a scarf, a bandanna, or a neck gaiter.

 Within the City of Sioux Falls, individuals must wear a face covering in an indoor retail business and city-owned facilities where they cannot maintain 6-foot social distancing.
 An “indoor retail business” is defined as an enclosed business operating as the following: bar, restaurant, brewery, café, casino, coffee shop, recreational or athletic facility, health club, grocery store, market, retail store, hardware store, sporting goods store, convenience store, home improvement store, pharmacy, drug store, food pantry, vehicle for hire, transportation networking company (TNC) vehicle, theater, or entertainment venue.